GreyKeenan/dukesup/index.md

 > Red creates a run of thorns to take Black's 8&#9824; DUKE.

 Similarly, if you can use the opponent's face-up CASTLE in a run/set, you can take it.
 This ends the game.
-However, to take a CASTLE,
+**But**, to take a CASTLE,
-you must also take all DUKES guarding it within the same turn.
+you must take any DUKES guarding it in that same turn.

 <div style="text-align: center">
   <a href="assets/takeFief_pre.jpg" target="_blank">